Principal - Candice Morton-Smart

 Our Cleaning Procedures

 Availability of hand soap at sinks and hand sanitiser in studio and other areas.
 Both antibacterial hand soap and sanitiser will be suitable for children and readily available.
 We recommend children to bring along their own hand sanitiser to reduce contact with our dispensers, and to avoid possible allergic reactions.
 They will be located by the entrance and exit, in toilets and the dance studios.
-On arrival and before departing students will need to wash their hands with soap and water for 20-30 seconds or use hand sanitiser.

 Updated Terms and Conditions